cloudfoundry/garden-runc-release/README.md

 the unit tests work across alternative platforms, and you can run platform specific tests in a VM using [Concourse CI](https://concourse.ci/).

-In order to contribute to the project you should have the following installed:
+In order to contribute to the project you may want some of the following installed:

 - [Git](https://git-scm.com/) - Distributed version control system
 - [Go](https://golang.org/doc/install#install) - The Go programming